 However these bigger breweries are less than half the story.
 A lively rival to the ubiquitous Cagole in Marseille is Brasserie de la Plaine.

-It was set up in 2013 by Salem Haji, formerly a sailor in the merchant navy, and his business partner Sylvain Perrot, who had been a pharmacist for seven years.
+This pioneering venture was set up in 2013 by Salem Haji, formerly a sailor in the merchant navy, and Sylvain Perrot, who had been a pharmacist for seven years.

 Both men, pictured, wanted to branch out and do something different.
 The result is their own micro-brewery on the edge of the Cours Julien district at 16 rue Saint Pierre, 13006 Marseille.